JClements123/MiracleDex/README.md

 The goal of this project is to create an interactive website that documents God's miraculous work in history, inspired by the work of soon-to-be St. Carlo Acutis.
-This project was assigned for CSCI 270 at Ave Maria University under Dr. Trevor Tomesh to work on front-end development skills with HTML, CSS, Javascript, and JSON.
+This project was assigned for CSCI 270 at Ave Maria University under Dr. Trevor Tomesh to work on front-end development skills with HTML, CSS, JavaScript, and JSON.